ORGANIC GROWTH

 ALGAE

-Dark, mould like stains on light colored roofs are unattractive but don't damage the roof.
-Common in warm, humid regions, algae thrive in shady, damp spots, particularly on cooler roof sides or under large trees.
+Common in warm, humid regions, algae thrive in shady, damp spots, particularly on cooler sides of a property.
 Unlike other plants, algae lack roots and leaves but need nutrients to grow.
+Algae often starts from a single spore carried by wind.
+If conditions are right, growth begins, aided by humidity, though rain isn’t necessary.

 MILDEW